plume-lang/plume/README.md

 Its syntax has been designed to be non-aggressive and free, resulting in a pleasant-to-use and very extensible language.
 Plume supports some very cool features such as:

-- **Powerful data structures** enabled with ADTs to let you take serious advantage of the language type system
+- **Powerful data structures** enabled with ADTs let you take serious advantage of the language type system
 - **Extension system**, allowing you to define generalized behaviors for your types
-- **Strict type system**, letting you to serenely compile your programs without worrying about runtime errors
+- **Strict type system**, letting you serenely compile your programs without worrying about runtime errors
 - **Safe standard library** to avoid basic but hard-to-find bugs
 - **Macro system** to expand actual syntax and to avoid unnecessary function calls

 These are some of the language features available with Plume.
-But it stills have other interesting properties to offer to you like platform-independent code or binary (because it either runs on a virtual machine or compiles down to WASM), great runtime performances and so on..
+But it still has other interesting properties to offer to you like platform-independent code or binary (because it either runs on a virtual machine or compiles down to WASM), great runtime performances, and so on..

 ## Built With